Passing wind

 • avoiding foods that make it worse, such as cabbage, corn, brussel sprouts, onions, beans and cauliflower

-• eating slowly and chewing your food for longer – to reduce the amount of air you swallow and help to break food down
+• drink and chew your food slowly, with your mouth closed.
+This helps to reduce the amount of air you swallow and help to break food down

 • eating ginger - this is said to help digestion

-• regular exercise - this can help your body digest food
+• gentle exercise - this can help your body digest food

 You might also find it better to eat small meals throughout the day, rather than large ones.
 Having smaller meals regularly and eating slowly makes it easier to digest the food and you may produce less wind.